Old Glasgow Pubs.co.uk

 Ye Olde Tramcar Vaults sat at the corner of Maryhill Road and Hopehill Road.

-This part of Maryhill Road was formerly called New City Road in the early 1920's.
+This part of Maryhill Road was formerly called New City Road and was changed in the early 1920s.

-John Barrie acquired a full licence for the premises in 1889 and continued as licensee until his death in 1900.
+John Barrie acquired the premises in 1880 and continued as licensee until his death in 1900.
 Mr Barrie also owned the famous St. Andrew's Vaults, Kent Road now the Avalon Bar.
+Mr Barrie lived at 348 St Georges' Road in 1880 before moving to Blythswood Drive in the early part of 1900.

 After his death trustee David Somers took over the licence and continued to hold the certificate until after WW1.